biocore/qiime/doc/scripts/check_id_map.rst

 		Use -p to disable checks for primers. [default: False] -v, `-`-verbose
-		Turn on this flag to disable verbose output.  [default: True]
+		Turn on this flag to disable verbose output.  [default: True] -j, `-`-added_demultiplex_field
+		Use -j to add a field to use in the mapping file as an additional demultiplexing option to the barcode.
+All combinations of barcodes and the values in these fields must be unique.
+The fields must contain values that can be parsed from the fasta labels such as "plate=R_2008_12_09".
+In this case, "plate" would be the column header and "R_2008_12_09" would be the field data (minus quotes) in the mapping file.
+To use the run prefix from the fasta label, such as ">FLP3FBN01ELBSX", where "FLP3FBN01" is generated from the run ID, use "-j run_prefix" and set the run prefix to be used as the data under the column headerr "run_prefix".  [default: None]

 **Output:**